benediktkr/emacs-docker/README.md

 # emacs-docker

 Currently no build system behind this.
+Images are manually maintained at [hub.docker.com/r/benediktkr/emacs-docker](https://hub.docker.com/r/benediktkr/emacs-docker/).

 The `Dockerfile` in `git/` will use an Ubuntu-based image to build the latest version of Emacs from git.